dsolimando/elemento/README.md

 Elemento follows a two-phase component creation pattern:

-1. **Setup Phase**: Initialize signals, create closures (equivalent to React's hooks)
+1. **Setup Phase**:
+    - Runs only once when the component is connected to the DOM
+    - Establishes the component's internal state using signals
+    - Defines component-scoped variables and functions that persist across renders
+    - Similar to React's hooks initialization phase, allowing for closures over state
+    - The perfect place for setting up event listeners, timers, or other stateful logic

-2. **Render Phase**: Return a function that produces HTML based on reactive properties
+2. **Render Phase**:
+    - Returns a function that produces HTML based on reactive properties
+    - Re-executes whenever observed attributes or internal state changes
+    - Has access to both external properties and internal state

 This approach allows for clean separation of concerns while maintaining reactivity.
+The setup phase creates an encapsulated environment for each component instance, with private state that's preserved between renders.

 ## How Elemento Works